 The value of our own website ratasdesign.com LCP is an excellent 0.7 seconds on the first visit and 0.6 seconds on the already cached visit.
-According to Google, a download speed of less than 2.5 seconds is a good result.
+According to Google, a download speed faster than 2.5 seconds is a great result.

 FID – First Input Delay

 In practice, FID means, for example, how long it takes for a user to open a form from a button or go to another page.
-It therefore means the waiting time after the user’s action before it starts to occur.
-In the right situation, FID is an important value.
-If it is too large, then the user may suspect, for example, that the button or navigation is broken and will leave your pages.
+In practice, it refers to the waiting time after a user’s action before the interaction takes effect.
+In real life, FID is an important value.
+If it’s too high, then the user may suspect, for example, that a button or navigation on the website is broken and may leave your site.